 Bi 117.
 Developmental Biology.
 9 units (3-0-6); second term.
 Prerequisites: Bi 8 and Bi 9.
 A survey of the development of multicellular organisms.
 Topics will include the beginning of a new organism (fertilization), the creation of multicellularity (cellularization, cleavage), reorganization into germ layers (gastrulation), induction of the nervous system (neurulation), and creation of specific organs (organogenesis).
 Emphasis will be placed on the molecular mechanisms underlying morphogenetic movements, differentiation, and interactions during development, covering both classical and modern approaches to studying these processes.
 Instructor: Bronner.

 Bi 118.
 Morphogenesis of Developmental Systems.
 6 units (2-0-4); first term.
 Prerequisites: Bi 8 and Bi 9, and at least one of the following: Bi 117, Bi 122, Bi 129, Bi 145, or Bi 182 (or equivalents).
 Lectures on and discussion of how cells, tissues, and organs take shape: the influence of force on cell shape change; cell migration including chemotaxis and collective cell movement; adhesion/deadhesion during migration; the relationship between cell migration and metastasis; and a review/overview of general signaling principles and embryonic development of invertebrate and vertebrate animals.
 Instructor: Stathopoulos.
-Given in alternate years; offered 2012-13.
+Given in alternate years; not offered 2013–14.

 Bi 122.
 Genetics.
 9 units (3-0-6); first term.
 Prerequisite: Bi 8 or Bi 9, or instructor’s permission.
 Lecture and discussion course covering basic principles of genetics.
 Instructor: Hay.

 Bi 129.
 Biology of Cancer.
 9 units (3-0-6); second term.
 The first part of the course will concern the basic biology of cancer, covering oncogenes, tumor suppressors, tumor cell biology, metastasis, tumor angiogenesis, and other topics.
 There will also be a section on cancer genetics, which will primarily be taught from primary literature and journal reviews.
 The last part of the course will concern treatments, including chemotherapy, anti-angiogenic therapy, and immunotherapy.
 Textbook: The Biology of Cancer (2006) by Robert Weinberg.
 Instructor: Zinn.
-Given in alternate years; offered 2012–13.
+Given in alternate years; not offered 2013–14.

 CNS/Psy/Bi 131.
 The Psychology of Learning and Motivation.
 9 units (3-0-6).
 For course description, see Computation and Neural Systems.